binaryage/xrefresh/Readme.txt

 XRefresh for Windows
 ====================

 XRefresh is a productivity tool for web developers.
-XRefresh can refresh current web browser page due to some file changes in selected folder(s).
+XRefresh can refresh web browser when you modify and save source file (html, js, css, etc.).

 Here is typical usage scenario for local web development on machine with two monitors: